 \subsection{Model selection with interactions}

-Given a model (gaussian or logistic) and once defined the structure of the variables (linear or nonlinear), we will define the interactions pairwise between the all the variables.
-We will use a restricted interaction multiplication.
+Given a model (Gaussian or logistic) and once defined the structure of the variables (linear or nonlinear), we will define the interactions pairwise between the variables.
+We will use restricted interaction multiplication.

 The restricted interaction will remove doubly nonlinear terms, allow us to remove no essential terms.
-For example, if we decide that $A$ and $B$ will be modeled with a 3 knots splines.
+For example, assume we decide to model $A$ and $B$ with a 3 knot spline.
 The interaction between $A$ and $B$ is denoted by